 - After your surgery, you will be on a variety of medicines to help keep you as comfortable as possible.
 Some of these medicines are taken by mouth and others are through your IV. - Sometimes, a special pump called a Patient-Controlled Analgesia pump or PCA, will administer your pain medicine.
 This pump is at your bedside and you will be able to control the pain medicine.
 Shortly after you wake up from your operation, the PCA pump will be hooked up for you to use.
 The medicine will go right into your IV line only when you want it to.
 This way you don't have to call the nurse to get a shot.
 The PCA pump has a special button you push when you think you need more pain medicine.
 The button is only for your use, not to be pushed by the nurse or your family.
 We make sure your PCA is set up so you don't give yourself too much medicine. - We will transition you over your hospital stay to using only medicines taken by mouth.
-These will be the medicines that you are given to go home with. - 3.
-Occupational and Physical Therapy: Dr. O'Neill will have an occupational therapist and/or physical therapist see you while you are in the hospital to help to determine whether you are safe to go home or if you require placement in a nursing/rehab facility.
-They will help to instruct you on how to avoid bending and twisting your back, and on how to utilize the walker to make sure you stand up as straight as possible following surgery.
+These will be the medicines you are given to go home with. - 3.
+Occupational and Physical Therapy: Dr. O'Neill may have an occupational therapist and/or physical therapist see you while you are in the hospital to help to determine if you will need any extra assistance at home.